Every Choice Is a Step: Honoring Survivor Decision-Making

 We Say “Believe Survivors,” But Do We Really?

 Believing survivors starts long before we say the words out loud.
-Dear Colleague, Many of us say we believe survivors, but our actions tell another story.
+Dear Colleague, Many of us say we believe survivors, but our actions and reactions can tell another story.
 We second-guess timelines, ask for more details, or look for signs that someone is “credible.”
 These micro-validations communicate that survivors must prove their pain.
-And they chip away at
+And they

 We Say “Believe Survivors,” But Do We Really?
 Read More »